kubeedge/kubeedge/docs/roadmap.md

 - Support edge nodes running on Windows.
 - Capabilities enhancements for edge nodes, such as support static pods, event reporting and configurable application migration policies.
 - Support edge nodes running on RTOS systems.
-- Enhancements to device plugin, such as support for multiple virtual GPUs.
+- Enhancements to device plugin on edge node, such as support for multiple virtual GPUs.
 - Support for serverless computing.
 - Feature of upgrading edge nodes from cloud move to GA.
 - Optimization of node group features, such as support for more differentiated configuration parameters.